What is a Hamstring Strain?

 Hamstring strains can either be acutely injured or can be a result of a build-up of stress over time.
 Acutely injured hamstrings usually result after stretching it too far or with a sprinting mechanism (Askling 2011).

 Cause and Symptoms

-You’re likely to get a hamstring strain during activities that involve a lot of running and jumping or sudden stopping and starting.
+The most common mechanism for hamstring injuries is during activities that involve a lot of running and jumping or sudden stopping and starting.
 A mild hamstring strain or tear may not hurt too much.
 But some can be very painful, depending on the severity of the strain/tear.
 It may also be hard to stand or walk.
 Other symptoms may include:

 - Loss of mobility

 If you suspect you have strained your hamstrings muscle, applying ice, using a compression bandage and elevating the area can reduce your pain levels.
 However, movement as you can tolerate is the key – especially in the early stages of injury!

 Treatment will largely depend on your impairments and what we need to get you back doing!
 Usually a combination of hands-on therapy and a progressive strength training program will be the main focus of your recovery.

 If you are a field based sporting athlete you will be exposed to high-speed running sessions and a return to sport testing session.
 This is designed to ensure optimal recovery as hamstring strains have a high re-injury rate and high speed running has been shown to be one of the most effective ways to prevent re-injury!
 (Med